Zack Alexander, B.S., Math Department Head - Lead

 Joseph Vincent, B.A.

 Joseph graduated from UCSC in 2016 with a BA in English Literature.
-He really enjoys teaching and that is mainly what he have been doing since graduation.
+He really enjoys teaching and that is mainly what he has been doing since graduation.
 Joseph’s hobbies include: hiking, playing guitar, reading novels, and learning foreign languages.
+Joseph became part of the Tilden faculty in 2018 where he teaches humanities.